DiamondJoseph/nobugs-talk/readme.md

 * GDA's Jython console was used as a client for blueapi, which ran in a beamline-local Kubernetes cluster.
 * A PandA device, Pilatus detector, TetrAMM ammeter, Aravis camera and Linkam temperature controller were created in ophyd-async.
-* A bluesky plan was written for the experimental procedure which created and write a Sequence Table to the PandA; configured the Linkam to perform a stepped scan down in temperature, then target a high temperature; enabling the PandA to periodically triggered the other devices to collect while the Linkam went to the high temperature.
+* A bluesky plan was written for the experimental procedure which created and write a Sequence Table to the PandA; configured the Linkam to perform a stepped scan down in temperature, then target a high temperature; enabling the PandA to periodically trigger the other devices to collect while the Linkam went to the high temperature.
 * The bluesky RunEngine controlled the experiment and emitted bluesky event-model documents which were consumed by a NeXus service written to convert from the event-model scheme to Diamond's expected NeXus structure.

 ### ophyd-async

-Diamond's I22 beamline previously utilised a Time Frame Generator for time series experiments, however the device was end of life and at risk of failing.
+Diamond's I22 beamline previously used a Time Frame Generator for time series experiments, however the device was end of life and at risk of failing.
 GDA had good support for hardware triggered experiments using the PyMalcolm<sup>[1]</sup> middleware layer but did not neatly support variable period scanning.
 Diamond brought expertise in the field of hardware-triggered scanning to the bluesky collaboration in the form of ophyd-async<sup>[2]</sup>, which revisited some assumptions made in the original ophyd library<sup>[3]</sup>, the oldest of the libraries in the organisation.
 Ophyd amounts to ~22,000 non-test lines of code: ophyd-async currently consists of ~7,000, while meeting most existing use cases, and unlocked the use of the core bluesky library<sup>[4]</sup> (~19,000 LOC).

 <sup>[1]</sup><https://github.com/DiamondLightSource/pymalcolm>